willy2k69/quick-box/README.md

 ## VERSION 2.0.9 Update Notice:
-> It is advisable and recommended to update from v2.0.5 to v2.0.9
+> It is advisable and recommended to update from v2.0.5 to v2.0.9.
+Furthermore, due to the nature of the update enhancing your .bashrc file, a system reboot will be necessary to make these changes reflect.

 ### Update for Quick Box on Ubuntu 14.04, 15.04, and 15.10 - Debian 7 and 8